Hilbert Schemes of Points in the Plane and Quasi-Lisse Vertex Algebras with $\mathcal{N}=4$ Symmetry: Characters and Schur Indices

 \section{Characters and Schur Indices}

 In the following, we determine the supercharacters of the vertex operator superalgebras $\sfV_{S_N}$ and $\W_{S_N}$, which coincide with the Schur indices of the four-dimensional $\calN=4$ supersymmetric Yang-Mills theories with gauge groups $\GL_N$ and $\SL_N$, respectively.
-Using the Euler-Poincaré principle and the exact integration formulae in \cite{PP22} we show that these characters are quasimodular forms (see, e.g., \cite{Zag08} for an introduction).
-Further quasimodularity results for vertex operator algebras in the context of the 4D/2D duality are obtained, e.g., in \cite{Mil22}.
+Using the Euler-Poincaré principle and the exact integration formulae in \cite{PP22} we show that these characters are quasimodular forms (see, e.g., \cite{KZ95,Zag08}).
+Moreover, as was already noticed in \cite{KLS21,HO23}, it follows from the results in \cite{AR13} that they can be written as certain (generalised) multiple $q$-zeta values discovered over a century ago \cite{Mac21}.
+This also implies formulae for the expansion of these characters in terms of Eisenstein series \cite{Hua22}.
+Here, we present a different formulation communicated to us by Henrik Bachmann.

+We comment that further results on quasimodularity and the appearance of multiple $q$-zeta values for vertex operator algebras in the context of the 4D/2D duality are obtained, e.g., in \cite{Mil22}.